LS-LEDA/jsmla/README.md

 # JSMLA
-JSMLA stands for JavaScript Moodle Learning Analytics, a solution that offers a dashboard in local, instead of cloud computing.
-Developed in Catalunya.
+JSMLA stands for JavaScript Moodle Learning Analytics, a solution that offers instrument panels in local, instead of cloud computing.

 This tool is currently being developed.